seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 >
 > $$ \lim_{d \to \infty} \frac{\mathsf{A}_{+}(d)}{\sqrt{d}} = \lim_{d \to \infty} \frac{\mathsf{A}_{-}(d)}{\sqrt{d}} = \frac{1}{\pi}. $$

-Note that this blog post is also written with help of AI.

 ## Problem setting and background

-The sphere-packing problem is a well-studied problem in discrete geometry.
+The sphere-packing problem is a very well-known problem in discrete geometry.
 It asks for the densest packing of congruent spheres in $\mathbb{R}^d$.
 We denote the optimal packing density by $\Delta\_d$.
 $d = 1$ is trivial ($\Delta\_1 = 1$), while the $d = 2$ case was solved by L. Fejes Tóth in the 1940s: the hexagonal ($A\_2$-lattice) packing is optimal.
 The $d = 3$ case is the famous Kepler conjecture, which T. Hales proved in 1998 and the Flyspeck project later formally verified using HOL Light and Isabelle.